Malva: Ornamental plant

-Several species are widely grown as garden flowers.
 Very easily grown, short-lived perennials are often grown as ornamental plants.

 Food

 Many species are edible as leaf vegetables and commonly foraged.
 Known as ebegümeci in Turkish, the leaves are used as a vegetable in Turkey in various forms such as stuffing the leaves with bulgur or rice or using the boiled leaves with seasoning as side dish.
 Malva verticillata (冬寒菜 (dōngháncài), Korean: 아욱 auk) is grown on a limited commercial scale in China; when made as a herbal infusion, it is used for its colon cleansing properties and as a weight loss supplement.

 In the Levant, Malva nicaeensis leaves and fruit are used as food (e.g., khubeza patties, stuffed mallow, or as a stew), it is especially popular in areas with scarce food such as the Gaza Strip.

 In Tunisia, mallow is traditionally consumed in a variety of dishes, typically with couscous.

 Mild tasting, young mallow leaves can be a substitute for lettuce, whereas older leaves are better cooked as a leafy green vegetable.
 The buds and flowers can be used in salads.
 Small fruits that grow on the plants can also be eaten raw.

 Bodos of Northeast India cultivate a subspecies of Malva called lapha and use it extensively in their traditional cuisine, although its use is not much known among other people of India except in the northern Indian state of Kashmir where Malva leaves are a highly cherished vegetable dish called "Soachal".